 A long handled spoon to stir the pot

 Fat pieces which have been cleaned of residual organ meat.
-Muscle meat is all right
+Muscle meat is all right, just keep meat to a minimum.

 Small amount of water